FaharasNET

 • Lowered their monthly payment by $210

-But, these programs are often not used.
+But, Only 17% of first-time buyers take advantage of these underused programs.
 Only 17% of first-time buyers know about them.
 Every state has programs to help with closing costs.

 The biggest mistake is thinking you won’t qualify.
 Our programs have higher income limits than people think.
 A family of four earning $75,000 might get a lot of help.